Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: A Regularized High-Order Model and Algorithm

 We present our $p^{\textnormal{th}}$-order method---\textsf{Perseus}($p$, $x_0$, $L$, $T$, \textsf{opt})---in Algorithm~\ref{Algorithm:DE}.
 Here $p \in \{1, 2, \ldots\}$ is the order, $x_0 \in \XCal$ is an initial point, $L > 0$ is a Lipschitz constant for $(p-1)^{\textnormal{th}}$-order smoothness, $T$ is the maximum iteration number and $\textsf{opt} \in \{0, 1, 2\}$ is the type of output.
 Our method is a generalization of the dual extrapolation method~\citep{Nesterov-2007-Dual} from first order to general $p^{\textnormal{th}}$ order.

 The novelty of our method lies in an adaptive strategy used for updating $\lambda_{k+1}$ (see \textbf{Step 4}).
 This modification is simple yet important.
-It is the key for obtaining a global rate of $O(\epsilon^{-2/(p+1)})$ (monotone) and $O(\epsilon^{-2/p})$ (nonmonotone with the Minty condition) under Assumption~\ref{Assumption:smooth}.
-Focusing on the case of $p=2$ and the monotone setting, our results improve on the best existing global convergence rates of $O(\epsilon^{-1})$~\citep{Nesterov-2006-Constrained} and $O(\epsilon^{-2/3}\log\log(1/\epsilon))$~\citep{Monteiro-2012-Iteration} under Assumption~\ref{Assumption:smooth}, while not sacrificing algorithmic simplicity.
+It is the key for obtaining a global rate of $O(\epsilon^{-2/(p+1)})$ (monotone) and that of $O(\epsilon^{-2/p})$ (nonmonotone with the Minty condition) under Assumption~\ref{Assumption:smooth}.
+Focusing on the case of $p=2$ and the monotone setting, our results improve on the best existing global convergence rates of $O(\epsilon^{-1})$~\citep{Nesterov-2006-Constrained} and that of $O(\epsilon^{-2/3}\log\log(1/\epsilon))$~\citep{Monteiro-2012-Iteration} under Assumption~\ref{Assumption:smooth}, while not sacrificing algorithmic simplicity.
 In addition, our methods allow the subproblem to be solved inexactly, and we give options for choosing the type of outputs under different assumptions.

-\paragraph{Comments on inexact solution of subproblems.} We remark that \textbf{Step 3} involves computing an approximate strong solution to the VI where we define the operator $F_{v_{k+1}}(x)$ as the sum of a high-order polynominal and a regularization term.
+\paragraph{Comments on inexact subproblem solving.} We remark that \textbf{Step 3} involves computing an approximate strong solution to the VI where we define the operator $F_{v_{k+1}}(x)$ as the sum of a high-order polynominal and a regularization term.
 Indeed, we have\footnote{For ease of presentation, we choose the factor of 5 here.
 It is worth noting that other large coefficients also suffice to achieve the same global convergence rate guarantee. }

 where we write the VI of interest in the subproblem as follows:

 Since $F_{v_{k+1}}$ is continuous and $\XCal$ is convex and bounded,~\citet[Theorem~3.1]{Harker-1990-Finite} guarantees that a strong solution to the VI in Eq.~\eqref{def:subproblem} exists and the problem of finding an approximate strong solution is well defined.